My Al Capone Museum | home

 A humorous 1934 realtor's ad trying to sell lots near the Capone residence.

-September 2, 1935, Frankie Newton, Capone Miami home caretaker is killed in a storm as his car is washed away.
+September 2, 1935, Frankie Newton, longtime Capone Miami home caretaker is killed as his car is washed away in a hurricane.

 Many years will pass and the government will keep at it in trying to foreclose on the infamous home in order to get it's monies owed.
 The government planned to auction it off to the public at noon on November 9, 1936.
 Two days before the planned auction the house was saved by Ralph Capone the payment.